 In addition to the therapy, I am very eager to teach young Native mothers about the ancient traditional native baby swing, which is an old but still very effective nurturing parenting practice that will benefit many babies to come.
 You see, besides the great loss of culture and language, the Indian residential school system eradicated traditional parenting practices and rites of passage for children, that have been passed down through the generations.
 I have been invited to group homes, mother’s groups, private homes, parenting programs, hospitals, daycares, schools and other programs to share teachings of traditional parenting practices.
 Some of this knowledge I gained from experiences of my own childhood, as a parent, from Elders, and some directly from spirit through ceremony, visions and dreams.
 I feel I have a responsibility to pass this knowing forward.

 I also have a home-based consulting company—“Pītāpan Consulting”—that assists in community development through research; material and curriculum development; program and project development, evaluation and Cree language teaching, translating including SRO and Syllabics.
-I am also a co-founder of Old Earth Productions, an Aboriginal theatre company based out of Edmonton Alberta, whose mandate is to gather and share stories of those less heard; we believe in utilizing theatre to inspire social awareness and change.
-Recently we toured our production entitled A Musta Be: Maskihkiy Maskwa Iskwew, a play about the intergenerational effects of incarceration, IRS, and other systemic institutions leading to the murdered and missing Aboriginal women in Canada – check out our Facebook page.
+I was also a co-founder of Old Earth Productions, an Aboriginal theatre company that was based out of Edmonton Alberta, whose mandate was to gather and share stories of those less heard; we believed in utilizing theatre to inspire social awareness and change.
+We had written and toured our production entitled A Musta Be: Maskihkiy Maskwa Iskwew, a play about the intergenerational effects of incarceration, IRS, and other systemic institutions leading to the murdered and missing Aboriginal women in Canada – check out our Facebook page.

 In reading back through my biography, I sound very serious but I am quite the contrary.
 I love to laugh and my friends think I’m pretty funny even though I don’t intend to be – although I do always mess up my clichés.
 I’m just silly and I get this little girl spirit that wants to play and not worry about too much.
 Tee hee.
-I like to sing and act (live theatre) – I’ve been singing since I was wee little, and Acting since my teens – it is my creative out for stress and pain, my personal therapy.
-Recently my hunny bought me a guitar and now at the age of 48, I am learning how to play – well I say that but really my guitar is sitting over there collecting dust while I sit on my computer, writing and researching.
-I’m currently enrolled in my third year of a doctorate program at the Blue Quills College University called: Iyiniw Pimatisiwin Kiskeyihtamowin (Indigneous Life Knowledge).
-It is my hope that the completion of this program will find me in a position to develop and offer a “Wiwip’son Therapist” certificate program.
-I need to train other women to do this work because there is so much work to be done.
+I like to sing and act (live theatre) – I’ve been singing since I was wee little, and acting since my teens – it is my creative out for stress and pain, my personal therapy.
+Recently i got a guitar and now at the age of 53, I am learning how to play – well I say that but really my guitar is sitting over there collecting dust while I sit on my computer, writing and researching.
+I have completed a doctorate program at the University Nuhelotine Thaiyotsin Nistameyimakanak Blue Quills called: Iyiniw Pimatisiwin Kiskeyihtamowin (Indigneous Life Knowledge).
+It is my hope that the completion of this program will afford me the resources to train other women to do this work because there is so much work to be done.